-- 1. Load or unload a passenger only at regularly designated stops except upon permission of the parent and the principal. - 2.
-Allow only assigned passengers to ride the bus unless permission is granted by the principal or transportation supervisor. - 3.
-Refrain from stopping along the bus route at stores and service stations unless those locations are the regularly designated stops.
+- Load or unload a passenger only at regularly designated stops except upon permission of the parent and the principal. - Allow only assigned passengers to ride the bus unless permission is granted by the principal or transportation supervisor. - Refrain from stopping along the bus route at stores and service stations unless those locations are the regularly designated stops.

 - 4. Drive the bus directly to its regular parking place after the last passenger has been unloaded.
-Stopping on the way home is not allowed. - Allow nothing to distract you from your driving.
-Smoking, chewing tobacco, eating or drinking, use of radios, tape recorders, cell phones, and other electronic devices cannot be allowed by bus drivers, unless local board policy permits it.
+Stopping on the way home is not allowed. - Don't smoke, chew tobacco, eat or drink anything while driving.
+The driver is not allowed to use radios, taper recorders, cell phones, or other electronic devices unless it has been approved by local board policy.